 It's our mission to advance the cause of education for all, especially for vulnerable people whose fundamental right to education is either not respected or in jeopardy.
-In 2015, Aide et Action has supported 226,529 people of which 91,729 are children in Cambodia, China, Laos and Vietnam.
+In 2019, Aide et Action supported 1,911,194 people globally of which 60,591 were in Cambodia, China, Lao People's Democratic Republic (Lao PDR), and Vietnam.

-Our goal is to overcome the barriers that stand in the way of access to knowledge and learning in Southeast Asia and China.
-Currently, we are carrying out 18 projects which all focus on one or more of these 5 themes:
+Our goal is to overcome the barriers that stand in the way of access to knowledge and learning in Southeast Asia.
+Currently, we are carrying out 11 projects across three countries - Cambodia, Lao PDR, and Vietnam - which focus on one or more of these five themes:

-Access and Quality of Education7 projects in Cambodia and Lao PDR.
-To ease access to education, and bring a pertinent quality response to the educational needs of each person.
+Access and Quality of EducationWe currently have nine projects in Cambodia, Lao PDR, and Vietnam which aim to increase access to education and bring a pertinent quality response to the educational needs of each person.

-Early Childhood Care & Education4 projects in Cambodia, China and Vietnam.
-To promote physical, psychological, social and cognitive development of children aged 0 to 6 with the family and community constituting the basic framework for child development.
+Early Childhood Care & EducationWe currently have four projects in Cambodia, Lao PDR, and Vietnam that promote the physical, psychological, social, and cognitive development of children aged 0 to 6 years.

-Inclusive Education2 projects in Cambodia and Vietnam.
-To enable the social integration of children with little or no access to quality education because of their socio-economic conditions or disability.
+Inclusive EducationWe currently have four projects in Cambodia, Lao PDR, and Vietnam to enable the social integration of children with little or no access to quality education because of their socio-economic conditions, ethnicity or disability

-Livelihood Education2 projects in China and Cambodia.
-To enable young adults to acquire the knowledge and skills necessary to live a life of dignity and to take part in their country’s economic development.
+Livelihood EducationWe currently have one project in Vietnam which is enabling ethnic minority youth to acquire the knowledge and skills to take a more active part in their country’s economic development.